 One of our favorite Italian restaurants in San Francisco.
 Perbacco is a popular Italian restaurant in San Francisco’s financial district that opened in 2006.
 We had been to their sister restaurant next door Barbacco recently, and felt it was high time that we came back to Perbacco.
 Chef Staffan Terje focuses on Piemontese, Ligurian, and Venetian regional Italian dishes.
 “Perbacco” translated is an Italian word to accentuate positive comments.
 Our last visit was in the middle of 2012.

 Decor, Vibe – Perbacco has a clean and modern feel with exposed brick, with white marble bar counters and floor tiles.
 Bar seating as well as dining areas on the main floor and on the smaller second floor.
 Jazzy tunes, mirrors extending around, Open kitchen in the rear.
 The restaurant was packed when we visited on a Saturday with couples out on the town to families to tourists to friends getting together.
 Definitely an older crowd here, this is not The Mission!

 Perbacco’s Menu has a variety of appetizers including many vegetarian selections.
 They have pasta dishes available in appetizer and entrée sizes.
+Great for sampling.
 Main dishes cover a wide swath of foods.
 They were even capable of serving some Barbacco dishes.
 The menu changes almost daily.